Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-The Dallas-Fort Worth-based carrier is boosting frequency to destinations like Mexico, Hawaii, and the Caribbean and inaugurating brand-new service to Brisbane, Australia (BNE) from its Dallas-Fort Worth (DFW) hub.
+The Texas-based carrier is boosting flight schedules to destinations like Mexico, Hawaii, and the Caribbean, and it’s adding brand-new service to Brisbane, Australia (BNE) from its hub at Dallas-Fort Worth (DFW).

-Here’s a look at what routes you can expect.
+Here’s a look at what routes you can expect from AA this winter.

-The biggest news is American’s first-ever service to Brisbane and the state of Queensland in Australia.
-American says the new Brisbane service will be the longest in its entire network, operating on the Boeing 787-9 Dreamliner, debuting later this year with an updated business class product (Flagship Suites with doors).
+The biggest news is American Airilnes‘ first-ever service to Brisbane and the state of Queensland in Australia.
+American says its Brisbane service will be the longest flight in its entire network, served by Boeing 787-9 Dreamliner aircraft and launching later this year with an updated business-class product (the new Flagship Suites with doors).

 Flagship Suite cabin on American Airlines Boeing 787 9 2